nicolaipalm/paref/docs/description/basics.md

 Paref Express' Info class provides a helpful tool to answer the following questions and guiding further MOO:
 - are the target objectives conflicting?
 - is there a specific trade-off which I should prefer (and look for)?
-If so, why?
+If so, how and why?
 - what is the dimension of the Pareto front (i.e. a point, a line, a plane etc.)?
 - what is the "shape" of the Pareto front (i.e. convex, concave, linear)?
 - what minimum value in each component can I expect?